Funny horror books you’ll love if you’re excited for Ghostbusters: Frozen Empire

 The Kaiju Preservation Society by John Scalzi

-Jamie Gray’s old acquaintance, Tom, works at what he calls “an animal rights organization” and needs a last-minute grunt to handle things on their next field visit.
+Jamie Gray’s old acquaintance, Tom, works at what he calls “an animal rights organization.”
+And he needs a last-minute grunt to handle things on their next field visit.
 What Tom doesn’t tell Jamie is that the animals his team cares for are not here on Earth.
 In an alternate dimension, massive dinosaur-like creatures named Kaiju roam a warm, human-free world.
 They’re the universe’s largest and most dangerous pandas and they’re in trouble.
 Others have found their way to the alternate world.
 And their carelessness could cause millions back on our Earth to die.

 My Sister, the Serial Killer by Oyinkan Braithwaite